ianfergu/a3/README.md

 # Grading

 Submit to the autograder by pushing a "submit" branch to github.
+All code should be in the package a3.
 * 2 points for Novice
 * 6 points for Adept
 * 2 points for Jedi